Home / Equipment

 Fortunately, there’s a set of standards developed by the National Electronics Manufacturers Association (NEMA) that specifies which plug and receptacle configurations can be used with which amperages and voltages.
 These standards, ANSI/NEMA WD 6-2021, are designed to prevent “unsafe interchangeability” by making it physically impossible to plug a device into a receptacle that has the wrong kind of power for it.

-These charts show many of the possible NEMA configurations, from the common wall socket to more rarely seen plugs and receptacles.
+These charts show many of the possible NEMA straight-blade configurations, from the common wall socket to more rarely seen plugs and receptacles.

 NEMA Straight-Blade Plug and Receptacle Configurations